Air Conditioner Repair & Replacement in Dublin, CA

 Air Conditioner Filters

-The most important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
-Clogged, dirty filters block normal air flow and can reduce your systems efficiency significantly.
+The most important maintenance task that will ensure the efficiency of your air conditioner is to replace or clean its filters routinely.
+Clogged, dirty filters block normal air flow and can reduce your system’s efficiency significantly.
 With normal air flow obstructed, air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coils heat absorbing capacity.
-Keeping the filter clean can also lower your air conditioners energy consumption by 5%–15%.
-We recommend that you clean or replace your air conditioning systems filter(s) every month or two during the peak season.
-Filters may need more frequent attention if the air conditioner is in constant use, subjected to dusty conditions or you have pets in the house.
+Keeping the filter clean can also lower your air conditioner’s energy consumption by 5%–15%.
+We recommend that you clean or replace your air conditioning system’s filter(s) every month or two during the peak season.
+Filters may need more frequent attention if the air conditioner is in constant use, subjected to dusty conditions, or you have pets in the house.

 Air Conditioner Coils

 The air conditioners evaporator coil and condenser coil collect dirt over their months and years of service.
 A clean filter prevents the evaporator coil from soiling quickly.
 In time, however, the evaporator coil will still collect dirt.
 This dirt reduces air flow and insulates the coil, reducing its ability to absorb heat.
 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.

 Clogged drain channels prevent a unit from reducing humidity, and the resulting excess moisture may discolor walls or carpet.
 Drains should be checked and cleaned as needed.

 Preparing for Winter